Causal Discovery in Linear Structural Causal Models with Deterministic Relations: Introduction

 We study the problem of causal discovery when the data generating model is a linear P-SCM, that is, to learn the directions and strengths of the causal influences among the observed variables, as well as the direct connections from the sources to the observed variables.
-We derive a set of necessary and sufficient conditions for unique identifiability of the causal structure from observational data.
+We derive a set of necessary and sufficient conditions for unique identifiability of the causal structure from observational data under the assumptions of faithfulness and separability of the sources.
 To the best of our knowledge, this is the first work that gives identifiability results for causal discovery under both latent confounding and deterministic relationships.
 We further propose an algorithm which uniquely identifies the causal structure when the conditions are satisfied.
 Also, we derive an equivalent condition when the generating model is a linear DS-P-SCM.
-We examine our algorithm on synthetic and real datasets, and compare with existing causal discovery methods, developed for linear DS-SCMs with or without latent confounders.
-Our results show that our proposed algorithm outperforms those methods in recovering the underlying structure.
+We examine our algorithm on synthetic and real datasets, and compare with existing causal discovery methods developed for linear DS-SCMs with or without latent confounders.
+The results show that our proposed algorithm outperforms those methods in recovering the underlying structure.

 {\bf{Related work.}} Under causal sufficiency, \citet{shimizu2006linear} showed that a linear non-Gaussian additive model (LiNGAM), in which source variables have non-Gaussian distributions, allows for unique identifiability of the causal structure from observations.
 Causal sufficiency is a common assumption in causal discovery which means there exist no latent confounders for any pair of observed variables.
 Yet, without considering the effect of latent confounders, one may infer wrong causal relations among observed variables. \citet{hoyer2008estimation} and \citet{salehkaleybar2020learning} considered an extension of LiNGAM in the presence of latent variables (lvLiNGAM).
 Our model generalizes lvLiNGAM to the case when observed variables are allowed to deterministically depend on other observed variables or latent confounders.
 We further comment on the connection of our model to lvLiNGAM in Appendix \ref{sec:application_to_our_model}.